HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-03-31-IoT Camera.md

 thumbnail: /images/samsung/profile_htw_iot2.png
 permalink: /portfolio/samsung/iot_camera
 ---
-This new type of product is a network camera working as IoT gateway.
+This new type of product is a network camera working as an IoT gateway.
-It gathers sensor data and provides various service, such as social protection service, fire monitoring service and missing child prevention service, by cooperating with adjacent IoT devices.
+It gathers sensor data and provides various services, such as social protection, fire monitoring and missing child prevention, by cooperating with adjacent IoT devices.

 <!--break-->

 #### My Role
-Network camera main developer at task force team
+Network camera main developer on Task Force Team
 * Implement Bluetooth communication module between network camera and devices
-* Implement communication module with IoT server(RESTful)
+* Implement communication module with IoT server (RESTful)
-* Implement serial communication module(rs-485)
+* Implement serial communication module (rs-485)

 ----

 #### Project Detail

 Smart city is a fast-growing tech domain nowadays, and it is hard to imagine the smart city without IoT.
-In order to achieve goal of Smart City Services, it is essential to cowork with widespread infrastructural devices in the city.
+In order to achieve goal of Smart City Services, it is essential for widespread infrastructural devices in the city to cooperate.
-Moreover, security field has been moving forward from follow-up service using video information to convergence with information of infrastructural devices.
+Moreover, the security field has been moving forward from follow-up services using video information to convergence with information of infrastructural devices.

-Network Camera is a device to process video data which is one of the biggest data.
+Network Camera is a device to process video data.
-Hence, it requires higher computation and network capacity compared to other basic sensor devices.
+As one of the largest form of data, video data requires higher computation and network capacity compared to other basic sensor devices.

-##### Prove of Concept
+##### Proof of Concept
-I had focused on this feature and tried to implement a few Prove of Concept to verify possibility of service  to provide value to customers.
+I have focused on this feature and tried to implement several Proof of Concept to verify the possibility of valuable service to customers.

 ###### First PoC
-The first PoC was to control smart bulb via camera to test connection process between camera and external devices.
+The first PoC was to control a smart bulb via a camera to test the connection process between a camera and external devices.
-The main purpose of this PoC was controlling external device via inner event of camera.
+The main purpose of this PoC was to control on external device via an inner event of a camera.

 <figure>
   <img src="/images/samsung/profile_htw_iot0.gif" width="70%">
 </figure>

 ###### Second PoC
-The second was to control camera by numerical value from outer sensor devices.
+The second PoC was to control a camera by numerical sensor values from outer sensor devices.
-Order of PoC1 was opposite to that of PoC2.
+The opposite orders of PoC1.
-But ready made camera was not able to get bluetooth signal.
+Howevers, the ready-made camera was not able to receive the bluetooth signal.
-To resolve this problem, I implemented and used simple progam on Raspberry pi.
+To resolve this problem, I implemented and used a simple program on Raspberry pi.

 <figure>
   <img src="/images/samsung/profile_htw_iot1.gif" width="70%">